 Video :: Digital Outputs

 This first video is from a project that I completed with David Bouchard.
-An alternate course specific video can be found below.
+An alternate course specific video with an updated circuit can be found below.

-tangible introduction to digital outputs.
-Please note — I extend the first build with an RGB LED in this video.
-If you have not looked at RGB LED you can just use 2 single color LEDs.
-It simplifies the circuit.
-I will post an RGB video ASAP.
+tangible course introduction to digital outputs — this video follows in-class content more closely than the video above.
+Please note — I extend the first circuit build from class with an RGB LED in this video.
+If you do not have an RGB LED you can use 2 single color LEDs.
+You may want to checkout a manual exploration of RGB LEDs using fixed resistors or with code functions if you want more detials on RGB.

-Code samples from the video can be found below.
+Code samples from this video can be found below.

 Classic Example